 James has been employed in Financial Aid office at Columbus State Community College for over ten years first serving as a Financial Aid Advisor and Veteran Certifying Official.
 Previously he Counseled children and families at CMACAO Head Start, Alcohol & Drug Counseling at Focus Health, Net Care, House of Hope, and Stevens House for troubled Teens.
 James also worked as a Foster Care Case Manager for Phoenix Human Services.
 He served as an Intake Coordinator for The Private industry Council where he assisted the unemployed and low income individual to return to college.
 James was also a Barrier Intervention Specialist./Job Developer for Eastland-Fairfield Career & Technical schools.
 He worked as an Advocate for Clintonville Community Resource Center, working with the homeless.
 He worked in Long Beach California as an Emergency Response Recovery Advocate redirecting drunk drivers in the court system, also in Long Beach he served as an Animal Control Officer.
 James worked as an Independent Engineering Draftsman for Nuclear Reactors.
-James received his Associate of Science at Columbus State Community College, went on to complete his Bachelor of Science at Capital University and is currently perusing his Masters at Ohio Dominican University.
+James received his Associate of Science at Columbus State Community College, went on to complete his Bachelor of Science at Capital University and has his MSM from Ohio Dominican University.
 James started the first Male involvement initiative to promote male participation in their children’s lives.
 He was a member of Mayor Coleman’s mentor program.
 He was the first representative on the Long Beach Martin Luther King Parade Committee.
 James is the First successful Open –Heart patient at Nationwide Children’s Hospital and listed in The Centennial years of Children’s Hospital written by Mary McGary.
 James also ran in the 1984 Olympic relays in Los Angeles, and is a professional Drummer.